Doula… that’s like a midwife, right?

 - A traditional midwife has community-based skills and training.

-- Doulas do not perform any clinical tasks.
+- Doulas in contrast do not perform any clinical tasks.
 No cervical exams or listening to a baby’s heart tones in labor.
 Midwives (and sometimes nurses) take care of all of that monitoring to make sure you and your baby are safe.
+Did you know that a typical OB-GYN spends less time with their patients in labor than a typical midwife, and only enters the room for the pushing phase in a low-risk birth?

 - Simply put: a midwife takes care of you from the waist down.
-A doula takes care of you from the waist up: meaning your heart, your mind, and sometimes helping you and your baby with breastfeeding, although that is mostly the work of a lactation consultant!
+A doula takes care of you from the waist up: meaning your heart, your mind, and sometimes helping you and your baby with feeding, sleeping, and the newborn adjustment period.
+And we make connections for you to other helpers in the community, which happens in that critical timeframe immediately following birth, even before your next scheduled provider check-up!